Trajectory

 By the time the sun rose over the Atacama the next morning, the object had a committee.

 First, it had a conference call, then a working group, then a task force with an acronym Elena could never quite remember.
-The International Astronomical Union issued an advisory circular.
+The International Astronomical Union issued an advisory circular, carefully worded to flag the object for priority observation without explaining why.
 NASA, ESA, JAXA, CNSA, ISRO, and half a dozen agencies she had previously only seen in footnotes began feeding their data into the same secure pipeline.

-Somewhere along the way, her comet lost its name.
+Somewhere along the way, the object lost the last traces of its early designation.

-C/2087 K4, “Chen’s Comet” in the breathless headlines, became Object 2087-K47, a sanitized alphanumeric that fit better on slides.
+What had been catalogued as a long-period comet was now simply Object 2087-K47, a sanitized alphanumeric that fit better on classified slides.
 No one explained the change to her directly, but she saw the logic in the metadata.
 Different classification rules, different expectations.
-Comets belonged to the past.
-K47 belonged to something else.
+Comets belonged to the familiar.
+K47 belonged to the uncertain.

-The next week blurred into interviews, debriefs, and calls that all began the same way.
+The next week blurred into debriefs and calls that all began the same way.

-“Walk us through your reasoning again, Dr. Chen.”
+"Walk us through the data again, Dr. Chen."

 She walked them through it until the words stopped feeling like language and returned to equations in her head.